Stan Yates

+Yates continued his football career at Northcote in the Victorian Football Association and finally as playing Captain Coach ad Fairfield FC, taking them to a premiership in 1926.

+Yates enlisted in the Royal Australian Air Force (RAAF) on 5 May 1942 and served as a corporal in 1 Stores Depot in Port Melbourne until his discharge on 19 October 1945.

-Stan continued his football career at Northcote FC and finally as playing Captain Coach ad Fairfield FC, taking them to a premiership in 1926.
-Stan's nephew is Ken Turner, who played in Collingwood's 1958 Premiership team and Ken's son Jamie Turner was part of the 1990 Collingwood premiership team.
+Yates's nephew is Ken Turner, who played in Collingwood's 1958 Premiership team and Ken's son Jamie Turner was part of the 1990 Collingwood premiership team.
 Another nephew of Stan's is Graeme Yallop an Australian cricket captain.

-Stan normally played as a ruckman, one of the original Collingwood 6 footers!
+Stan normally played as a ruckman, one of the original Collingwood 6 footers.